Pictures to Share: books for people living with dementia

 At Newcastle Libraries we have a number of Pictures to Share collections available to borrow.
 These books combine pictures and text for adults in a meaningful way to help stimulate conversation between families, professionals and those with dementia.
 The books can also be used with stroke sufferers, as well as adults with learning disabilities and people with mental health needs.

 How are reading and dementia linked?

-A study has shown that reading can help prevent the onset of dementia by 15% - via BBC Health.
+A study has shown that reading can help prevent the onset of dementia by 15% , as reported in a BBC Health article.